 Note that the mean photon number $\lambda$ does not need to be small for this expression to hold.
 In other words, operation in a single-photon mode is not necessary for this method.

-The mean number of photons in a single laser pulse ($\lambda$) incident on HRPPD can be derived from the following expression: $\lambda = \frac{I \cdot R}{e \cdot QE \cdot f \cdot A}$, where $I$ is the current as measured by the reference Hamamatsu photodiode (see Figure \ref{fig:1}), QE is its quantum efficiency at the laser wavelength, $R$ is a ratio of the transmitted and the reflected light after the beam splitter at this wavelength, $e$ is the elementary charge, $f$ is a laser repetition rate, and $A$ is an attenuation factor of the ND filter.
+The mean number of photons in a single laser pulse ($\lambda$) incident on HRPPD can be derived from the following expression:

+where $I$ is the current as measured by the reference Hamamatsu photodiode (see Figure \ref{fig:1}), QE is its quantum efficiency at the laser wavelength, $R$ is a ratio of the transmitted and the reflected light after the beam splitter at this wavelength, $e$ is the elementary charge, $f$ is a laser repetition rate, and $A$ is an attenuation factor of the ND filter.

-Since neither the beam splitter ratio $R$ nor QE of the reference photodiode is known precisely enough, the $R/QE$ ratio was measured by a Newport NIST traceable photodiode installed in place of an HRPPD, as explained in detail in Section \ref{sec:photodiode-calibration}.
+Since neither the beam splitter ratio $R$ nor QE of the reference photodiode is known precisely, the $R/QE$ ratio was measured by a Newport NIST traceable photodiode installed in place of an HRPPD, as explained in detail in Section \ref{sec:photodiode-calibration}.
 The attenuation factor $A$ of the ND filter was also measured separately.
-Once the $R/QE$ ratio and the $A$ factor are calibrated, Formula \ref{MasterFormula} gives a PDE estimate.
+Once the $R/QE$ ratio and the $A$ factor are calibrated, Formula \ref{MasterFormula} gives an estimate of PDE.

-We also evaluated a QE at the same HRPPD active area spot, by measuring a photocurrent at the same photocathode voltage (see Figure \ref{fig:1} right), and extracted the Collection Efficiency (CE) as a PDE/QE ratio.
+We also evaluated the QE at the same HRPPD active area, by measuring the photocurrent at the same photocathode voltage (see Figure \ref{fig:1} right), and extracted the Collection Efficiency (CE) as a PDE/QE ratio.

-It is worth noting that the photon detection efficiency (PDE) is typically determined using a different method (\cite{Lehmann}).
+It is worth noting that the photon detection efficiency (PDE) is typically determined using a different method~\cite{Lehmann}.
 In that approach, the pulse amplitude at the anode is measured and then divided by the gain, obtained from a spectral fit, to estimate the number of photoelectrons generated after the photocathode.
-In contrast, we count signal pulses in a binary manner, thereby eliminating the dependence on gain.
+In contrast, we count signal pulses in a binary manner, thereby eliminating the systematics associated with the spectral fit.